5cwtnkb2hh-dotcom/CSCI271_GitIntro_UrielReyes/README.md

 **Author:** Uriel Reyes Garcia
 **Date Created:** Jan 12, 2026
 **Purpose:** Practicing GitHub basics, including creating a repository and a README file.
+This repository is for practicing Git and GitHub basics